tektoncd/triggers/docs/eventlisteners.md

 ## Exposing an `EventListener` outside of the cluster

 By default, `ClusterIP` services such as `EventListeners` are only accessible within the cluster on which they are running.
-You can expose them outside of the cluster in one of the following ways:
+You can expose them outside the cluster in one of the following ways:
 - Using a Kubernetes `Ingress` object
 - Using the NGINX Ingress Controller
 - Using OpenShift Route